Doc-Ix/quadcopter/README.md

 ### Reward Function

-The goal was to create an algorithm that keeps the quadcopter at an hight of z=100.
+The goal was to create an algorithm that keeps the quadcopter at a hight of z=100.
 The action space is limited to providing thrust to the four motors of the quadcopter.
-A reward function that did solely focus on the postion (x,y,z) of the quadcopter with respect to the desired target position was implemented.
+A reward function that does solely focus on the postion (x,y,z) of the quadcopter with respect to the desired target position was implemented.
 Then a hyperbolic tangent was applied to keep the outputs in the intervall [-1,1]:

 ```Python
 reward = np.tanh(1 - 0.003*(abs(self.sim.pose[:3] - self.target_pos))).sum()